fitchburgstate/commedia/README.md

 ### via Github.com

-Simply go to [the repo on Github](https://github.com/nathanwentworth/fitchburg) and edit the files in the `_games`, `_events`, or `_drafts` folders.
+Simply go to [the repo on Github](https://github.com/fitchburgstate/commedia) and edit the files in the `_communications-media`, `_events`, or `_drafts` folders.
 When you save and commit these files the site will automatically rebuild.

-(**Note:** this requires having editing privileges on the repo.
-Ideally this will be uploaded to a school-owned account.)
+(**Note:** this requires having editing privileges on the repo.)

 ### Locally

-If you want to edit this project locally, then clone the repo into whatever folder you want on your computer `git clone https://github.com/nathanwentworth/fitchburg.git`.
+If you want to edit this project locally, then clone the repo into whatever folder you want on your computer `git clone https://github.com/fitchburgstate/commedia.git`.
 Jekyll also needs to be installed `gem install jekyll` for this to build.
 Once you make your local changes, run `jekyll build` and push changes to Github.

 ## Making a New Site Entry

-Go into the folder for the type of post you want to make, whether it be `_games`, `_events`, etc. Create a new file, and name it in the format of `YYYY-MM-DD-url-goes-here.md`.
+Go into the folder for the type of post you want to make, whether it be `_communications-media`, `_events`, etc. Create a new file, and name it in the format of `YYYY-MM-DD-url-goes-here.md`.
 It *must* be in this format.
 Year, month, day, separated by dashes, with leading 0s, and then the url after the date and a .md extension.
 The date will be what sorts the post, in chronological order, so make it the release date of the game.

 Once this file is made, insert two sets of `---` at the top of the post.
 In between the two dash sets, insert the variables that you need.